-Bundle Africa is one of the newest Social Payment Apps that are set to make crypto easily accessible to the masses.
-In this article, I will be covering everything you need to know about Bundle Africa — What they are, its vision and mission, registration process, its benefits, limitations, and a complete in-app walkthrough.
+Bundle Africa is one of the newest Social Payment Apps set to make crypto easily accessible.
+In this article, I will cover everything you need to know about Bundle Africa — What they are, its vision and mission, the registration process, benefits, limitations, and a complete in-app walkthrough.

 Introduction

-Africa is the most fertile continent for cryptocurrencies; and considering that the continent has the largest youngest population in the world, a billion-plus child expectancy in the next 30 years, enthusiastic digital inclination, and conspicuous financial crisis, it makes sense that a blockchain or cryptocurrency seed planted in this part of the world will blossom beyond our imagination.
+Africa is the most fertile continent for cryptocurrencies.
+Considering that the continent has the largest youngest population in the world, a billion-plus child expectancy in the next 30 years, enthusiastic digital inclination, and a conspicuous financial crisis, it makes sense that a blockchain or cryptocurrency seed planted in this part of the world will blossom beyond our imagination.

-Africa is not without challenges though, as CZ mentioned in the same Ask Me Anything (AMA) session where he called Africa fertile ground for cryptocurrency adoption.
+However, Africa is not without challenges , as CZ mentioned in the same Ask Me Anything (AMA) session, where he called Africa fertile ground for cryptocurrency adoption.

-He mentioned that a major challenge with cryptocurrency adoption in the continent was the disconnect between fiat and cryptocurrencies, as exchanges find it difficult to link with African banks because of the non-existent API technology and also the difficulty in building business relationships.
+He mentioned that a significant challenge with cryptocurrency adoption in the continent was the disconnect between fiat and cryptocurrencies, as exchanges find it difficult to link with African banks because of the non-existent API technology and the difficulty in building business relationships.

 You and I have experienced the result of this exchange-bank disconnect when we plan to buy or cash out our crypto.

-In most cases, we have to look for a peer or an escrow platform on Telegram, WhatsApp, or a dedicated website to buy either Bitcoin, Ethereum, or other cryptocurrencies and this has exposed us more to scammers and fraudsters.
+In most cases, we must look for a peer or an escrow platform on Telegram, WhatsApp, or a dedicated website to buy Bitcoin, Ethereum, or other cryptocurrencies.
+This has exposed us more to scammers and fraudsters.

-Well, I’m happy to let you know that there’s now a solution — Bundle Africa.
+Well, I’m happy to let you know there’s now a solution — Bundle Africa.

-One whose mission is to drive crypto adoption in Africa and facilitate its day to day use.
+One whose mission is to drive crypto adoption in Africa and facilitate its dday-to-dayuse.

-Bundle Africa is currently, the easiest, fastest and cheapest way to jump into the crypto space or cash out your crypto assets directly into your bank account
+Bundle Africa is currently the easiest, fastest, and cheapest way to jump into crypto or cash out your crypto assets directly into your bank account.

 What is Bundle Africa?